-C18 Yes No

-C18 Does your institution allow students to postpone enrollment nt after admission? Х
+C18 Yes No C18 Does your institution allow students to postpone enrollm ent after Х admission?
+C18 If yes, maximum period of postponement: 1 Semester unles ss for medical or military reasons

-C18

 C19 Early admission of high school students

-C19 Yes No

-C19 Does your institution allow high school students to enroll as full-time, first-

-time, first-year (freshman) students one year or more before high school Х
+C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high х school graduation?

-graduation?